kyamagu/mexopencv/README.markdown

     VIDEOCAPTURE  VideoCapture wrapper class

      Class for video capturing from video files or cameras.
-The class provides Matlab API for capturing video from cameras or for reading video files.
+The class provides MATLAB API for capturing video from cameras or for reading video files.
 Here is how the class can be used:
     ...

 Look at the `samples/` directory for examples.

-The mexopencv includes a simple documentation utility that generates HTML help files for matlab.
+The mexopencv includes a simple documentation utility that generates HTML help files for MATLAB.
 The following command creates a user documentation under `doc/matlab/` directory.

     addpath('utils');